Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes

-It would be interesting to extent this work to the case the background black hole to be charged and study the behaviour of QNMs in this background and in different asymptotic spacetimes.
-If for example there is an anomalous QNMs decay for massive scalar perturbations in the background of Reissner-Nordstr\"om black hole then this behaviour of the QNMs may have important consequences on the Strong Cosmic Censorship \cite{Cardoso:2017soq,Destounis:2019omd}
+It would be interesting to extent this work to the case the background black hole is charged and study the behaviour of QNMs in this background and in different asymptotic spacetimes.
+If the background metric is the Reissner-Nordstr\"om black hole in dS spacetime an interesting effect in Gravity theory and in its scalar-tensor extension, is the Strong Cosmic Censorship (SCC) effect \cite{Cardoso:2017soq,Destounis:2019omd}.
+It was found in \cite{Cardoso:2018nvb} that there intervals of the masses and charges of the scalar field that we have violation or not of SCC.
+Therefore it would be interesting to study how this behaviour of SCC is connected with the anomalous decay of the QNMs and the critical mass of the scalar field beyond which these decays occur.

-\acknowledgments P. A. G. acknowledges the hospitality of the Universidad de La Serena where part of this work was undertaken.
-Y.V. acknowledge support by the Direcci\'on de Investigaci\'on y Desarrollo de la Universidad de La Serena, Grant No. PR18142.

 {}